-Diabetic Foot/Peripheral Vascular Disease/Peripheral Artery Disease
+Diabetic Foot / Peripheral Vascular Disease / Peripheral Artery Disease

-Peripheral vascular disease, also known as peripheral arterial disease, refers to a range of symptoms that occur due to the narrowing of the arteries other than those that supply the heart or the brain.
 When narrowing occurs in the heart it is called coronary artery disease while in the brain it is called cerebrovascular disease.

 Peripheral artery disease most commonly affects the legs, but other arteries may also be involved.
 The affected blood vessels continue to narrow over months and years, and at some point the arteries become completely blocked.